-Function Meaning Probability Density Function The probability of obtaining exactly k failures from k+r trials with success fraction p.
-For example: pdf(negative_binomial(r, p), k) Cumulative Distribution Function The probability of obtaining k failures or fewer from k+r trials with success fraction p and success on the last trial.
-For example: cdf(negative_binomial(r, p), k) Complement of the Cumulative Distribution Function The probability of obtaining more than k failures from k+r trials with success fraction p and success on the last trial.
-For example: cdf(complement(negative_binomial(r, p), k)) Quantile The greatest number of failures k expected to be observed from k+r trials with success fraction p, at probability P. Note that the value returned is a real-number, and not an integer.
+Meaning The probability of obtaining exactly k failures from k+r trials with success fraction p.
+For example: pdf(negative_binomial(r, p), k) The probability of obtaining k failures or fewer from k+r trials with success fraction p and success on the last trial.
+For example: cdf(negative_binomial(r, p), k) The probability of obtaining more than k failures from k+r trials with success fraction p and success on the last trial.
+For example: cdf(complement(negative_binomial(r, p), k)) The greatest number of failures k expected to be observed from k+r trials with success fraction p, at probability P. Note that the value returned is a real-number, and not an integer.
 Depending on the use case you may want to take either the floor or ceiling of the real result.
-For example: quantile(negative_binomial(r, p), P) Quantile from the complement of the probability The smallest number of failures k expected to be observed from k+r trials with success fraction p, at probability P. Note that the value returned is a real-number, and not an integer.
+For example: quantile(negative_binomial(r, p), P) The smallest number of failures k expected to be observed from k+r trials with success fraction p, at probability P. Note that the value returned is a real-number, and not an integer.
 Depending on the use case you may want to take either the floor or ceiling of the real result.
-For example: quantile(complement(negative_binomi, al(r, p), P))
+For example: quantile(complement(negative_binomi↓ al(r, p), P))